SSSKJ/usedcars_report/README.md

 Train random forest model with user-car.csv.
 If you don't have the file simplerModel.RData, please run this script first to generate a model for the App.

+## Environmental Requirement

+## How to Run

+Run ./server.R with R studio

 ## **Functions Introduction**